Authors:

 Summary

-This publication “Best Practices for Transferring Knowledge to Working Life” is a study on good practices for applying and implementing tourism students’ research findings into working life.
+This publication “Best Practices for Transferring Knowledge to Working Life” is a study on good practices for applying and implementing tourism students’ research findings in working life.
 The work provides the higher education community and the tourism industry with ideas for cooperation.

 Table of contents